collapsed-stacks/startups/questions/12804/why-is-my-site-getting-little-to-no-customers-or-traffic.md

 - posted by: [user137786](https://stackexchange.com/users/10808520/user137786) on 2017-06-12
 - score: 0

-<p>Theres more to getting customers then just placing ads and having a website.
+Theres more to getting customers then just placing ads and having a website.
 You have to know your target audience n what they like n that takes research on your end.
-After looking at your website i can tell u now the site is not mobile friendly at all so that is a huge problem n your rank in google is suffering from it alot. </p>
+After looking at your website i can tell u now the site is not mobile friendly at all so that is a huge problem n your rank in google is suffering from it alot.

-<p>My suggestion would be to focus on getting a mobile friendly site n  making sure the seo is done correctly, any attempt to trick google with black hats seo tricks will hurt you alot more then they help trust me!!
+My suggestion would be to focus on getting a mobile friendly site n  making sure the seo is done correctly, any attempt to trick google with black hats seo tricks will hurt you alot more then they help trust me!!
 Find a reputable seo consultant to help you if your new to seo or try looking more into google adwords to help you start off there are pros n cons to adwords but i find it very helpful in getting started n getting your business name out there quickly.
 Also check out fiverr or upwork for some help u may be able to find someone to fix the website for you, do your seo (id be skeptical about seo services ), content writing and more.
-Also try doing some tutorials on youtube for wat you do cause me myself ive tried doing what u do n its hard but i love watching tutorials on it im currently teaching myself adobe illustrator from watching YouTube tutorials </p>
+Also try doing some tutorials on youtube for wat you do cause me myself ive tried doing what u do n its hard but i love watching tutorials on it im currently teaching myself adobe illustrator from watching YouTube tutorials